indigo-biosystems/hyperion/README.md

 that contains

 - a human-oriented error message, and
-- a machine-oriented list of `ErrorInfo`s.
+- a machine-oriented list of "error info" structures.

 The point of the message is to describe the problem.
 The point of the error infos is to provide enough information to begin resolving the problem.

-An `ErrorInfo` consists of:
+An error info structure consists of:

-- code
+- code (not to be confused with the HTTP status code, e.g., 200)  <!--- consider renaming "problem" -->
 - resource
 - field
 - value